Severe Rainstorm Hits SW China's Sichuan

 The rainstorm started to batter Sichuan on July 7, mainly focused on the quake-hit areas like Wenchuan, and Ya’an.
 The situation was aggravated by a landslide triggered by a rainstorm.
 Local transport and telecommunications facilities were also damaged to varying degrees.
 Government authorities have relocated people in case of geological disasters triggered by rain.

-Tourism of Sichuan has been slightly impacted due to the rainstorm.
+Tourism in Sichuan has been slightly impacted due to the rainstorm.
 Leshan City will be closing the city’s all scenic spots including Mt.
 Emei temporarily on July 17 and July 18.
 Hailuokou Scenic Spot in Ganzi Prefecture will be reopening after the heavy rain.
-The good news is, Dujiangyan Irrigation Project, Jiuzhaigou Valley, Huanglong, Four Girls Mountain and some other scenic spots are still open as usual.
+The good news is, that Dujiangyan Irrigation Project, Jiuzhaigou Valley, Huanglong, Four Girls Mountain and some other scenic spots are still open as usual.
 And 14 giant pandas that are receiving wild training in Wolong are also in good condition.

 What Our Clients Say

 Subscribe to our newsletter for a chance to win a free 7-day Peru tour!
 And more insider travel news, exclusive offers, and inspiration will be sent straight to your inbox.